opsgenie/terraform-provider-opsgenie/website/docs/r/api_integration.html.markdown

 * `type` - (Optional) Type of the integration (API, Marid, Prometheus, etc).
 The full list of options can be found [here](https://docs.opsgenie.com/docs/integration-types-to-use-with-api).

 * `allow_write_access` - (Optional) This parameter is for configuring the write access of integration.
 If write access is restricted, the integration will not be authorized to write within any domain.
-Defaults to true.
+Default: `true`.

 * `enabled` - (Optional) This parameter is for specifying whether the integration will be enabled or not.
-Defaults to true
+Default: `true`

 * `ignore_responders_from_payload` - (Optional) If enabled, the integration will ignore recipients sent in request payloads.
-Defaults to false.
+Default: `false`.

 * `suppress_notifications` - (Optional) If enabled, notifications that come from alerts will be suppressed.
-Defaults to false.
+Default: `false`.

 * `owner_team_id` - (Optional) Owner team id of the integration.